RhubarbPHP/Module.Stem/docs/collections.md

 > Note that this has the side effect of saving new models if necessary in order to retrieve their unique
 > identifier.

-If the collection was filtered many filters will be able to set values on the model being appended such that the same filters would match this new model.
-This also works when the filters are part of a Group filter in AND boolean mode.
+If the collection was filtered each filter will be able to set values on the model being appended so that the model meets the constraints imposed by the filters on the collection.
+This will not work however if the filters contain and OrGroup filter.

-This pattern is the preferred way of attaching models to satisfy relationships as it lets you implement code like this:
+This pattern is the preferred way of attaching models to satisfy relationships as it lets you write readable code like this:

 ```php
 $contact = new Contact();